-Overview: The student will demonstrate effective practices in a field-based setting, including implementing classroom discipline management plans and reflect on his/her role as a professional educator as he/she moves forward on the continuum from pre-service to in-service educator.
-Upon completion of this course, the student will be a reflective professional educator who makes effective educational decisions including decisions about implementing a classroom discipline management plan that supports the creation of dynamic learning environments appropriate for diverse students' needs.
+The student will demonstrate effective practices in a field-based setting and reflect on his/her role as a professional educator as he/she moves forward on the continuum from preservice to in-service educator.
+Upon completion of this course, the student will be a reflective professional educator who makes effective educational decisions that support the creation of dynamic learning environments.

-Student Learning Outcomes (SLOs)
+Student Learning Outcomes